wloderhose/hip-pager-bot/README.md

 ## Overview

 Your bot is capable of both sending and retrieving information to and from PagerDuty.
 For example, your bot can tell you who is currently on call, relay details about the latest incident, or trigger a new incident, all without even opening PagerDuty in the browser.
 Your bot is also capable of doing completely non-PagerDuty things, like telling you about the weather, or whatever you can think of, really.

-The sky is the limit!
+As you setup your first bot, be sure to refer to the [example](examples/bot.js) to see it in action.

 ## Getting Started